-Each fee amount was set using a different process at different times.
-Fee amounts range from \$0.50-\$10 per square foot.
+Each fee amount was set using a different methodology at the time the specific density bonus policy was created.
+Fee amounts range from \$0.50-\$10 per square foot based.

-Density Bonus ordinances specify the use of the Consumer Price Index to measure appropriate annual fee adjustments.
+Many of the Austin Density Bonus ordinances specify the use of the Consumer Price Index (CPI) to measure appropriate annual fee adjustments.
 These ordinances also allow for the Director of Neighborhood Housing and Community Development Office to identify an alternative index.
 Fiscal Year FY16-17 will mark the first year that the index has increased significantly enough to adjust the fee amounts.
 For example, the fees for Transit Oriented Development Density Bonus will increase from \$10 to \$11 in October 2016.